GSA/USSM/pages/governance.md

 permalink: /governance/
 image: /assets/img/governance/governance-diagram-1.png
 ---
-The government-wide governance and operating model drives collaboration and change management with stakeholders across the federal government to identify solutions that deliver the best value to taxpayers and support efficient government.
+The governance and operating model drives collaboration and change management with stakeholders across the federal government to identify solutions that deliver the best value to taxpayers and support efficient government.

 **The Shared Services Governance Chair**